jmuzsik/blog/content/it/aws-lessons.md

 ##### Benefits

 - saves resources on the API backend and gives faster responses to the client
-- optimises workers for different tasks
+- optimizes workers for different tasks
 - decoupling
 - retries
 - etc.